lisamurphy788/mytaxfreeshopping/README.md

 ![howitworksbottom](readmeimages/imageandbottomhowitworks.PNG)</details>

  ### **FAQ page**
  The faq page includes a list of some of the main questions a tourist might have when trying to claim a refund.
-I used a details and summary here to display the Q&A so the page wouldn't be to long.
+I used details and summary here to display the Q&A so the page wouldn't be too long.

 <details>
 <summary>FAQ page</summary>

 ![imageoffaqtop](readmeimages/imageoffaqpagetop.PNG)</details>

- The Faq page also includes a list of the three main irish airports along with some google maps.
+ The Faq page also includes a list of the three main Irish airports along with some google maps.
  <details>
  <summary>List of Irish airports section</summary>